Michad/tilegroxy/README.md

 * Providers that composite/modify vector layers formats such as [MVT](https://github.com/mapbox/vector-tile-spec) or tiled GeoJSON
 * OpenTelemetry support
 * Support for external secret stores such as AWS Secrets Manager to avoid secrets in the configuration
-* Support for external configuration sources
 * Support for HTTPS server w/ Let's Encrypt or static certs

 ## Configuration

 Configuration is required to define your layers and operational parameter.
-Currently that must be supplied as a single file upfront.
-Loading configuration from external services or hot-loading configuration is planned but not yet supported.
+The configuration can be supplied as a file or through an external service such as etcd or consul.
+Configuration can also be partially supplied via Environment Variables.

 Details can be found in [documentation](./docs/configuration.md) or through [examples](./examples/configurations/).